The news remains good!

-All staff and visitors to the hospital are being screened for infection risk with a questionnaire and a temperature test as they enter the hospital.
+All staff and visitors to the hospitals are being screened for infection risk with a questionnaire and a temperature test as they enter the hospitals.

 Limit is one visitor per patients and the new restricted visiting hours are 10am-11am, and 4:30pm to 5:30pm.

 The only entrance to the hospital for staff and visitors is via the Milton Park Front Door.

 Dr Roche said there had beena limited reintroduction of some elective surgery since April 27- with Category Two and some category Three patients - at both Bowral District Hospital and the Southern Highlands Private Hospital.

 "If you are on a waiting list - the respective hospital will contact you if you are able to have your surgery," he said.

 "We are currently achieving about 50 per cent of our usual surgical throughput at both hospitals.